EliTras/VSM_test/README.md

 # VSM test
 Tests of the VSM tool.
+Code in https://github.com/EliTras/VSM

 The folders (e.g., the test mogi1NA) are organized as